 Academic priority is unquestioned at Eastbourne College.
 The provision of co-curricular activity is a vital cornerstone in the development and education of pupils.
 As well as the arts and sport, there are endless opportunities for pupils to participate in a variety of activities and schemes.
 These opportunities extend to the holidays too, in the form of trips and expeditions ranging from academic trips to arts visits and sports tours which all contribute to broadening pupils’ horizons.

 Eastbourne College has calibrated the timetable to cater for the needs of boarders and day pupils in today’s society.
 Our whole-of-learning approach ensures a healthy balance of academic, co-curricular and sociocultural opportunities for the pupil community.
 The co-curricular programme is designed to be fun, friendly and flexible so that it fits around the demands of modern day living.
-In this booklet, you will find information about the co-curricular programme at Eastbourne College, including the weekday activities programme and the new weekend activities programme.
+This booklet will give you a taste of the co-curricular programme at Eastbourne College, including the weekday activities programme and the popular weekend activities programme.
+Of course, the programme is always changing, adding new activities that challenge and inspire, and removing those that prove less meaningful / unpopular.

 ’The contribution of curricular and co-curricular provision is excellent’